Johnson County Historic Poor Farm

 Open by appointment only.
 Please call (319) 351-5738 or contact us at least two business days in advance to schedule a tour.

-The 1855 Johnson County Historic Poor Farm, is a window on nineteenth century definitions and policy dealing with perceived social problems.
+The 1855 Johnson County Historic Poor Farm, is a window to nineteenth century definitions and policy dealing with perceived social problems.
 The need to care for the poor or mentally ill had been established in the United States in the 1820’s as a duty of the state and local governments.
 This duty was recognized early in Johnson county history.
 The County chose first to contract care usually from local physicians.
 In 1855, the Johnson County supervisors decided to procure 160 acres on the edge of Iowa City for a “poor farm” to provide systematic care with economy.

 The early care of the poor and mentally ill was crude by modern standards, reflecting the prevailing attitude that fresh air and work would be good for these “poor unfortunates”.
 From the earliest days, “inmates” were expected to do farm chores to the extent of their abilities.
 The farm was to be self-supporting and the labor of the inmates would help compensate the county for their care.
 Crop farming and dairy production were primary functions of the farm until the 1960’s.